Anmol-puri/security-investigation-notes/defender-xdr/suspicious-powershell-investigation.md

 Microsoft Defender XDR generated a behavioral alert after PowerShell was launched through an AI-assisted development application.
 The commands read temporary files, processed HTML, invoked Windows Data Protection API (DPAPI), and converted data to Base64.
 These are dual-use behaviors: legitimate applications use them, but attackers also use them for collection and credential access.

 > This case study uses fictional identities and sanitized technical details.
-It does not describe any specific organization.

 ## Investigation Scenario